Fueled/swift-style-guide/README.md

 > ⚠️ Warning (SwiftLint Standard rule `trailing_semicolon`)

-- It is possible to use `TODO`, `FIXME` or `HACK` comment statements to emphasize specific lines of code.
+- It is recommended to use `TODO`, `FIXME` or `HACK` comment statements to intentionally generate a warning, as a reminder of specific lines/blocks of code that need to be addressed before the code is release-ready.

 > ⚠️ Warning (SwiftLint Standard rule `todo`)